Skip to main content

 CDC Sync

-3. The driver discovers available streams and matches them with the catalog
+3. The driver discovers available streams (with new column or table addition / modifications for schema evolution or schema data type changes) and matches them with the catalog.

 4. For each selected stream with CDC mode, OLake: